-Interest versus Opportunity-Business loans and the Global Financial Training Program
+Interest vs. Opportunity - Business loans and the Global Financial Training Program

 The mistake 90% of the business people make is equating negotiating the lowest interest they can find with wisdom.
 Could not be more wrong.
 You must keep your eye on the “opportunity ball”.

-Take a look at this scenario.
-Here’s a typical type of scenario that Global Commercial Training Program explains to it’s students.
+Here’s another typical scenario that Global Financial Training Program explains to its students.
 A contractor has an opportunity to take on 4 new contracts averaging $48,000 a year over the life of the 3 year contracts.
 That’s close to $600,000+ growth.
 He needs 2 additional pieces of heavy equipment and two operators to fulfill his need at a total cost of $350K.
-So he goes to a bank.
-They say no. He goes to private lenders who are, in his opinion too expensive.
+So, he goes to a bank.
+They say no. He goes to private lenders who are, in his opinion, too expensive.
 He continues to look.
-Meanwhile the opportunity goes to his competitor.
+Meanwhile, the opportunity goes to his competitor.

 If he went to a commercial loan broker, negotiated a fair fee, the equipment interest would have cost him under $50K but the total profit on that incremental growth would have exceeded $200K.
 He’d have the business, the profit, the referrals from the happy clients and the paid-off equipment.

 So what are 5 ways to finance rapid business growth?

 Always check a commercial loan broker after your bank says no and weigh the cost against the opportunity.